 - We have P.E. lessons on Monday mornings and Thursday afternoons.

-- We have library time on Wednesdays.
-Home Reader books can be handed in at any time, however their library books will only be changed on this day.
-Please ensure your child brings in their library book and Home Reader each week.
+- We have library time on Fridays their library books will only be changed on this day.
+Please ensure your child brings in their library book each week.

 - A Homework topic web will be stuck into your child's homework book at the beginning of each half term with a number of different tasks.
 Your child may choose to complete them in any order they wish, however please encourage them to complete as many of the tasks as you can.
 Please feel free to be as creative as you like with presentation.
 You can use collage, pictures, photographs, computer work, diagrams, different writing… in fact any way that you can think of that will show their work and make the task exciting and interesting.
 I hope you will enjoy completing the tasks with your child.

 Make sure you check out our secure Class Dojo story for regular photos, videos and updates about our learning!

 - Milk will be given out during first break.
 Please note that milk is not free to all children after reception.
 If you wish for your child to continue to receive milk please register at: https://www.coolmilk.com/.

 If you think you may be entitled to free milk please enquire at: http://www.lancashire.gov.uk/children-education-families/schools/help-with-school-costs/free-school-meals.aspx

 Our topic this Half term is about the Growth and green fingers.
 Take a look at our Curriculum map below.

 Our topic this term is called Growth and green fingers!
 Please take a look at all the exciting things we will be learning about and keep an eye out for pictures and videos of our incredible work.